Introduction

 It’s time to start coding!
 Welcome to fantastic world of C#!
 If you haven’t yet, checkout the C# Setup article.
 You’ll need to set up your C# developer environment before starting.

-Now it’s time to learn the basic C# syntax.
+Now it’s time to learn basic C# syntax.
 You need to be familiar with a few concepts and techniques before jumping into your first real project.
-The way you’ll attack this first contact with the language will depend on your learning style, but here’s my advice: Don’t try to understand EVERYTHING before starting to build.
+How you approach this initial contact with the language will depend on your learning style, but here’s our advice: Don’t try to understand everything before starting to build.

 You don't need a lot to start building

-One of the biggest mistakes people make when starting to code is assuming they need to know A LOT before building interesting things.
-You’ll be surprised about what you can create with basic concepts you can learn within a few hours.
+One of the biggest mistakes people make when starting to code is assuming they need to know a lot before building interesting things.
+You’ll be surprised by what you can create with basic concepts you can learn within a few hours.

 By all means, make lots of notes when you’re first learning to code.
 Go through the entire material once or twice.
 But that’s it!
-The basic syntax hasn’t and won’t change significantly across the years.
-You’ll have to get back to the basics many times during your journey.
-Everything you initially have contact with will only be internalised with PRACTICE.
+The basic syntax hasn’t changed significantly over the years, and it won’t in the future.
+You’ll have to revisit the basics many times during your journey.
+Everything you initially encounter will only be internalized with practice.
 So make sure you don’t spend more than a few hours learning the basic theory.

 Here’s an example of your self-talk when you start your first project: 'Oh, what do I need to do here?
 I think an if-else statement will be good to get the user input.
 How do I write it again?
 I remember I saw it in the documentation, but I’m not quite sure'.
 Then you’ll go back to your notes or the documentation, get what you need and apply in your code.
 You won’t know exactly how to do it, or even how it works yet, but you’ll know where to look and learn how it’s applied once you use it.